StartupersAcademy/website/_posts/2016-11-01-ionic-2-lesson1.md

 <img src="https://firebasestorage.googleapis.com/v0/b/startupers-9cbb6.appspot.com/o/AAEAAQAAAAAAAAd1AAAAJGU4ZDc4OTAzLWQzYzktNGQ2Ny1iODU3LWUxYzQyMjY4YzA5OA.png?alt=media&token=17030062-508e-43b2-9cf3-aef7563883e0" />

-Hello there!! and welcome to this travel called Ionic 2.
+Hello Startupers!! and welcome to this travel called Ionic 2.

 First of all i want to do a distinction between Ionic 1 and Ionic 2 if it's your first time exploring Hybrid Apps maybe you can be confussed because people is talking about Ionic 1 and Ionic 2